-The ReJAM project aims to develop Robots engaging elderly in Joint Activities with Music.
-It is a cooperation project between TNO and the Delft University of Technology.
+The ReJAM research aims to develop Robots engaging elderly in Joint Activities with Music.
+It is a cooperation between the Delft University of Technology, TNO and other organizations, connecting to JAIN.
 The objective of ReJAM is the promotion of physical, cognitive, emotional, and social wellbeing through various music-related activities, e.g. physical exercises, games, reminiscence, and making music together.
-The activities are designed especially for group activities: ReJAM is well-suited for use in meeting centers or together with visitors at home.
+The activities are designed especially for recurring meaningful (daily) activities: ReJAM is well-suited for use in meeting centers or together with (possibly remote) visitors at home.

 The Socio-Cognitive Engineering (SCE) method and tool are being applied to support (1) the human-centered research and development process, (2) the collaboration between project partners, and 3) the sharing of project outcomes for further application or development, See the Wiki SCE tool (WiSCE) tool for some examples.

 Yanzhe Li is working on his Master Thesis project concerning the personalized music dialogue between a social robot (Pepper) and a person with dementia